 Curriculum | Neurosurgery Residency

-The program benefits from access to several exceptional medical institutions within Baltimore as well as nearby Mid-Atlantic resources such as the NIH and DC institutions
+Diversity in training is essential to comprehensive resident education, a strength of the Neurosurgery Residency Program at the University of Maryland.
+The program benefits from access to several exceptional medical institutions within Baltimore as well as nearby Mid-Atlantic resources such as the N.I.H. and D.C. institutions.
+Such resources offer a variety of training opportunities across facilities, subspecialties, and patient populations.

 - University of Maryland R. Adams Cowley Shock Trauma Center (STC): This integrated hospital within UMMC offers trainees a unique experience in trauma.
-Shock Trauma is the premier trauma center in Maryland and is lauded as a national model for excellence.
+Shock Trauma is the premier trauma center in Maryland and is lauded as a national model for excellence

 Conferences and Enrichment

 Didactic teaching is carried out in a wide variety of weekly conferences for neurosurgery residents, faculty, and medical students.
 They focus on a broad range of neurosurgical topics, as well as topics from other disciplines, promoting interdepartmental collaboration among providers.

 This conference is led by a neurosurgery faculty member on a rotating basis with a focus on case analysis and in-depth discussion on neurosurgical conditions and treatments.

 Neurosurgery Grand Rounds: 1st, 2nd, and 3rd Thursdays, 7:30am - 8:30am